Skip to content

 Sensors

-• Data per day (J+1 to J+5): weather condition, temperature min/max, rain probability, wind gusts
+Weather Forecast Day-by-day forecast cards (J+1 to J+5) weather condition, temperature min/max, rain probability, wind gusts

 Energy